zloirock/core-js/CONTRIBUTING.md

 - In unit tests should be used modern syntax with our [minimalistic Babel config](./.babelrc).
 Unit tests for the `pure` version should not use any modern standard library features.
 - In building tools and tests, performed in Node.js, should be used only available in Node.js 4 syntax and standard library.

 File names should be in kebab-case.
 Name of files with polyfills should follow naming convention `namespace.subnamespase-where-required.feature-name`, for example, `esnext.promise.try`.
 Top level namespace could be `es` for stable ECMAScript features, `esnext` for ECMAScript proposals, `web` for another web standards and `core` for helpers.
-Internal `core-js` modules should use `_` prefix.

 ## Testing